 - The contract has been awarded;

-- The complaint is filed with the Procurement Ombudsman within 30 working days after public notice of the award of contract.
+- Complaint is filed in writing, within 30 working days after public notice of the award of the contract; and

 For more information on the Procurement Ombudsman rules and procedures, please refer to: Office of the Procurement Ombudsman.

 A supplier may also have recourse to the Federal Court of Canada or the Provincial Superior Courts.